aylward/Minder3D/README_Dev.md

+Prior to making a commit, please verify your code is compliant:
+    pre-commit run --all-files

-QT Designer was used to define the layout: qt6-tools.exe designer pytubeview.ui
+QT Designer was used to define the layout.
+On Windows, to launch designer, use this command:

-Then view the python code and same to ui_pytubeview.py
+    qt6-tools.exe designer pytubeview.ui